jordanhong/pca9685-c/README.md

 - Integrated modules such that program can compile without errors, using proxy functions.
 - The MCP2221 dll library takes care of the I2C bus specifics, i.e. to write to a slave, one simply invoke:\
    `Mcp2221_I2cWrite(void* handle, unsigned int bytesToWrite, unsigned char slaveAddress, unsigned char use7bitAddress, unsigned char* i2cTxData)`
+- Therefore, current code does not concern the various commands.
+Proxy I2C function writes to a text file with slave address / reg/ reg data/ ....
 - **TODO**:
     - More test cases, esp. edge cases
     - error checking/ guarding